HiddenMonk/Unity3DCustomCharacterControllerCapsuleCollisionDetection/README.md

 ###--Character Controller--

+When I say character controller, I mainly mean the collision handling and what not, similar to the unity character controller component.
+I dont mean a character controller such as one that handles walking animations and such.
+The "CharacterController" is called PlayerRigidbody in this project.

 The character controller has limitations and is made in a way that is fine for my game, but might not be for yours.
 It uses an iterative approach for depenetation since I kept failing to utilize a capsulecast as it was too sensitive to errors.

-Also, When I say character controller, I mainly mean the collision handling and what not, similar to the unity character controller component.
-I dont mean a character controller such as one that handles walking animations and such.
-The "CharacterController" is called PlayerRigidbody in this project.
+It might never be possible to do a proper step offseting (I think you would need to do the capsule casts way...).
+It doesnt handle sliding off slopes properly, you will not slide upwards in he air, but will just go straight.
+And probably more =), however, you can of course attempt to change the way the PlayerRigidbody works.

 ###Some good things?